Hecate946/Neutra/README.md

 overview: Show some info on the bot's purpose.

+pieuptime: Show a graph of uptime stats

 ping: Test the bot's response latency.

-privacy: None
+privacy: View the privacy policy.

 request: Send a request to the developer.

-sharedservers: Servers you and the bot share.
+sharedservers: Show servers shared with the bot.

 source: Display the source code.